paulmayer-fullstacker/FullStackOpen-Part-2/countries/README.md

 That said, I have not been able to successfully overwrite the VITE_OPENWEATHERMAP_API_KEY value in this way.
 Thus, I only use the .env file route.

+For security, the .env file is not pushed to the repo (due to the .gitignore file).
+Copy the .example.env file, and create a new .env file.
+Edit the file such that: VITE_OPENWEATHERMAP_API_KEY=your-api-key-value-without-quotation-marks.

 ## Modulatisation